Data-driven priors and their posterior concentration rates: Examples

 \begin{remark} The proof of Proposition~\ref{prop:mixture1} is not especially sensitive to the choice of kernel.
 More specifically, the local prior support condition, LP1, can be verified for kernels other than normal, the key condition being Equation~\eqref{jenn} in the Appendix.
 For example, that condition can be verified for the Cauchy kernel

 where $\sigma$ is a fixed scale parameter.
-Therefore, using the same empirical prior formulation as for the normal case, the same argument in the proof of Proposition~\ref{prop:mixture1} shows that the Cauchy mixture posterior achieves the target rate $\eps_n = (\log n) n^{-1/2}$ when the true density $p^\star = p_{\theta^\star}$ is a finite Cauchy mixture.
-To our knowledge, this mixture of heavy-tailed kernels has yet to be considered in Bayesian nonparametrics literature \citep[cf.,][p.~1229]{kruijer.rousseau.vaart.2010}, but it fits quite easily into our general setup proposed here. \end{remark}
+Therefore, using the same empirical prior formulation as for the normal case, the same argument in the proof of Proposition~\ref{prop:mixture1} shows that the Cauchy mixture posterior achieves the rate $\eps_n = (\log n) n^{-1/2}$ when the true density $p^\star = p_{\theta^\star}$ is a finite Cauchy mixture.
+To our knowledge, this mixture of heavy-tailed kernels has yet to be considered in Bayesian nonparametrics literature, but it fits quite easily into our general setup proposed here.
+If bounds on the error in approximating an infinite Cauchy mixture by a finite Cauchy mixture were available, then our analysis immediately gives a rate for the more general case. \end{remark}